-All senior psychology majors are required to complete PSY 491 Senior Seminar as their comprehensive experience.
+All senior psychology majors are required to complete PSY 468 Historical and Contemporary Issues in Psychology as their comprehensive experience.
 In addition, each psychology major must take the ETS examination in psychology during his/her senior year and receive a satisfactory score (standard for passing is determined by the faculty).
 The ETS examination is a standardized national test administered by the Educational Testing Service in Princeton, New Jersey.
 Students with unsatisfactory scores on the ETS examination must pass the departmental exam.
 If neither examination is passed, the student may be required to repeat foundation courses or undertake additional study on key topics in psychology.

 All majors must demonstrate competency in oral communication.
-A student may document such competency by satisfying the speech component in the required senior seminar.
+A student may document such competency by satisfying the speech component in the required PSY 446 Field Experience or PSY 451 Research Experience.